devadvance/devadvance.github.io/_posts/2019-07-09-improving-perceived-interface-responsiveness-on-public-kiosks.md

 We also focus on the reuse of static assets.
 For example, SVGs not only minimize asset size but also allow us to reuse them for locations with different sizing.
 A simple change to the CSS and we can adapt the SVG color to different contexts, rather than relying on multiple static assets.

-As you’ll read about in the next section, we use pre-caching and caching with our assets in addition to reusing them.
+As you'll read about in the next section, we use pre-caching and caching with our assets in addition to reusing them.
 Performance is increased when you load things only once and transparently reuse them across the entire app.

 ### Advanced, opportunistic caching